oneapi-src/oneAPI-samples/DirectProgramming/C++SYCL_FPGA/Tutorials/Features/loop_coalesce/README.md

 ## Read the Reports
 Locate `report.html` in the `loop_coalesce_report.prj/reports/` directory.

 On the main report page, scroll down to the section titled `Compile Estimated Kernel Resource Utilization Summary`.
-Each kernel name ends in the `loop_coalesce` attribute argument used for that kernel, for example, KernelCompute<2> uses a `loop_coalesce` argument of 2.
-You can verify that the number of registers, MLABs, and DSPs used for each kernel decreases after nested loops are coalesced.
+Each kernel name ends in the `loop_coalesce` attribute argument used for that kernel; for example, KernelCompute<2> uses a `loop_coalesce` argument of `2`.
+You can verify that the number of ALMs used decreases when the loops are coalesced.
+Since KernelCompute<2> has fewer loops than KernelCompute<1>, it requires less hardware for loop overhead.

 ## Run the `Loop Coalesce` Sample